IBPA/OMMs/README.md

 * `--glycanDB filename.csv`: The glycan content profiles of individual foods when dried.
 The format is described in [./data/glycanDB_format.txt](./data/glycanDB_format.txt).
 * `--moistureDB filename.xlsx`: The moisture percentages of individual foods before drying.
 The format is described in [./data/moistureDB_format.txt](./data/moistureDB_format.txt).
 * `--max-meal-ingredients M` (optional): The maximum number of ingredients in each designed mixed meal.
+* `--compositional` (optional): Transform glycan content of each food to compositional values.
+If not set, glyans will be transformed using minimax normalization for each glycan independently.
 * `--num-meals N`: The number of mixed meals to design.
 * `--output filename.csv`: The designed OMMs where each mixed meal is defined by the individual food proportions that it includes.
 The format is described in [./data/MMs_format.txt](./data/MMs_format.txt).